multitudes/42-inception/README.md

 - A second volume that contains your WordPress website files.
 - A docker-network that establishes the connection between your containers.
 - Your containers have to restart in case of a crash.

+## Bonus part
+Set up redis cache for your WordPress website in order to properly manage the cache.
+- Set up a FTP server container pointing to the volume of your WordPress website.
+- Create a simple static website in the language of your choice except PHP (Yes, PHP is excluded!).
+For example, a showcase site or a site for presenting your resume.
+- Set up Adminer.
+- Set up a service of your choice that you think is useful.
+During the defense, you will have to justify your choice.

+## Links